akvo/agrastat/docs/user-guide.rst

 #.
 AGRASTAT displays the "Create an Organization" page.

 #.
 Enter a name for the organization, and, optionally, a description and image
-   URL for the organization's home page.
+   URL for the organization"s home page.

 #.
 Select the "Create Organization" button.
 AGRASTAT creates your organization and
    displays its home page.
 Initially, of course, the organization has no datasets.